Michigan vs. Rutgers NCAA Football Odds, Plays and Insights | September 25, 2021

 Rutgers Stats and Trends

-- Rutgers is 2-0 against the spread and 3-0 overall when the team records more than 11.3 points.
+- When Rutgers scores more than 11.3 points, it is 2-0 against the spread and 3-0 overall.

-- Rutgers is 1-0 against the spread and 2-0 overall when the team amasses more than 289.0 yards.
+- In games that Rutgers churns out more than 289.0 yards, the team is 1-0 against the spread and 2-0 overall.

 - The Scarlet Knights have zero giveaways this season, while the Wolverines have two takeaways .